kubermatic/docs/content/kubermatic/main/tutorials-howtos/networking/expose-strategies/_index.en.md

 exposed component (e.g. Kubernetes API Server) of each user cluster.
 This implies, that each apiserver will be exposed on a randomly assigned TCP port from the nodePort range configured for the seed cluster.

-Each cluster normally consumes 2 NodePorts (on for the apiserver + one for the worker-nodes to control-plane "tunnel"), which limits the number of total clusters per Seed based on the NodePort range configured in the Seed cluster.
+Each cluster normally consumes 2 NodePorts (one for the apiserver + one for the worker-nodes to control-plane "tunnel"), which limits the number of total clusters per Seed based on the NodePort range configured in the Seed cluster.

 By default, the nodeport-proxy is enabled for this expose strategy.
 If services of type LoadBalancer are